levimcclenny/levimcclenny/README.md

 I'm interested in a swath of topics that aren't directly related to my research, but more computer science as a broad topic
 - Distributed computing - I love working in distributed environments.
 The Army Research Lab has granted me an Nvidia DGX Station for my research, which is a platform I use heavily to experiment and build in distributed environments
 - Compilers/IRs - I just find the intersection of hardware and software fascinating.
 I'm mostly a high-level programming language guy (Python, R, etc) but I love learning more about the hardware interface, all the way down to assembly.
 - Computer Vision - early in my PhD I worked heavily in [computer vision with applications in materials informatics](https://github.com/levimcclenny/multimodal_transfer_learned_regression), and learned a lot about CV.
-I have been contributed to [d2l.ai](https://github.com/d2l-ai/d2l-en) with this knowledge of CV, Tensorflow, Distributed Computing, etc.
+Recently, I have been contributing to [d2l.ai](https://github.com/d2l-ai/d2l-en) with this knowledge of CV, Tensorflow, Distributed Computing, etc.